The Plumber’s.. Back

 Things are moving on.
 The latest rotten pipe has been fixed and the stud wall rebuilt.
 They’ve taken a jackhammer to the concrete slab, ready for pipework to the new centre island and to the repositioned radiators.

 The kitchen extension is, probably, a 1960s creation and not particularly well insulated.
 It falls on the Project Manager, that’ll be me then, to decide how big the radiators will need to be.
 I’ve found a neat little widget that works out the number of BTUs required, used the worst of all possible worst case scenarios and then added a bit.
 Well, quite a lot actually.
 Radiators ordered, huge sigh of relief and coffee all round.
-Except… I feel the cold.
+Except… I do tend to feel the cold.
 Back on the phone, I up one of the radiators by 25% bigger again.

 Mike’s Plumber is not a happy man.
 He has seen the radiator brochure.
 And, specifically, the installation instructions I thoughtfully printed off for him from the manufacturer’s internet site.
 “But the pipes come out of the wall..”